 Simple and delicious homemade Japanese Salad Dressing (known as Wafu Dressing)!
 Made with soy sauce, rice vinegar, roasted sesame seeds, and grated onion, this versatile salad dressing goes well with any salad combo you can think of.

 Today I’m sharing another recipe requested by a reader and it is Wafu Dressing.
 Wafu (和風) means Japanese-style.
-You might have a similar Japanese food term that starts with “Wa” and that is Wagyu (和牛), which means Japanese beef.
-In Japanese, Wa (和) means Japanese style.
-Washoku means Japanese meal, and in Japanese hotels you can request for Washitsu which is Japanese style rooms with tatami and traditional futon setup instead of mattress.
-Okay enough about Japanese lesson… 😉
+You might have a similar Japanese food term that starts with “wa” and that is Wagyu (和牛), which means Japanese beef.
+In Japanese, “wa” (和) means Japanese-style.
+Washoku (和食) means a Japanese meal and Wagashi (和菓子) means a Japanese snack.

 There are so many kinds of Wafu Dressing choices available in Japanese supermarkets, but homemade dressing has no MSG and preservatives and the best part is you can adjust the flavor as you wish.
-The ingredients are very typical for Japanese cooking so I hope you will give this a try.
+The ingredients and condiments are very typical for Japanese cooking so I hope you will give this a try today!

-- Combine all the ingredients in a bowl and whisk everything together.
-Drizzle on top of a simple salad of iceberg lettuce topped with tomatoes, boiled egg, wakame, cucumber and red radish.
+- Combine all the ingredients in a bowl or mason jar and whisk everything together.
+Drizzle on top of a simple salad.
+Here I prepared hand-torn iceberg lettuce topped with tomatoes, boiled egg, wakame, cucumber, and red radish.

 - Keep the dressing in an airtight container and store in the refrigerator for 7-10 days.

 Update: The post was originally published on October 14, 2011.
 The photos are updated in November 2013.